-Scroll down to read the opening chapter from my debut horror novel, FOR RYE, available April 9th, or click the cover above to pre-order today!
+Scroll down to read the opening chapter from my debut horror novel, FOR RYE.
+Grab yourself a copy by clicking the above image.
 I very much hope you'll join me for the nightmare...

-Scroll down to read the opening chapter from my debut horror novel, FOR RYE, available April 9th, or click the cover above to pre-order today!
+Scroll down to read the opening chapter from my debut horror novel, FOR RYE.
+Grab yourself a copy by clicking the above image.
 I very much hope you'll join me for the nightmare...

 ‘Are you all right?’

 Knives in the eyes of every onlooker, each glance carving red-hot rivulets of pain through her flesh.

 She plunged trembling fingers into her worn leather satchel.
 Damned thing must be in here somewhere, she thought in the moment before her bag fell to the concrete flooring of Stonemount Central.
 The ticket collector’s eyes converged with her own upon the sacred square slip, tangled amongst the only other occupant of the fallen satchel: a coil of hemp rope.

 The moment lingered like an uninvited ghost.
 The woman fumbled the rope back into the bag and sprang to her feet, before shoving the ticket into his hand, grabbing her small suitcase, and lurching into the knives, into the eyes.

 The crowd knocked past.
 A flickering departure board passed overhead as she wrestled through the profusion of faces, every eye a poised blade.
 The stare of a school uniformed boy trailing by his mother’s hand fell upon her, boiling water on skin.
 She jerked back, failing to contain a shriek of pain.
 Swarms of eyes turned to look.
 The boy sniggered.
 She pulled her duffle coat tight and pushed onward.